RESSLab-Team/OpenSees-Instructions/README.md

 A test suite contains all the input files used to validate your material/element/etc, and will be a separate repository.
 For example, you may have a personal repository called `github.com/resslabUser/SLModel-Testing`.
 As you encounter bugs, add a new input file that re-creates this bug and add this file to your test suite.
-You will build-up a suite that builds confidence in your implementation and eliminates bugs.
+You will build-up a suite that creates confidence in your implementation.
 Every time you update your source files, re-run the entire test suite to make sure that you didn't break anything that worked before, and ensure that you fixed the bug that you wanted to.